zyedidia/micro/runtime/help/colors.md

 This help page aims to cover two aspects of micro's syntax highlighting engine:

-- How to create colorschemes and use them
+- How to create colorschemes and use them.
-- How to create syntax files to add to the list of languages micro can highlight
+- How to create syntax files to add to the list of languages micro can highlight.

 ## Colorschemes

 To change your colorscheme, press Ctrl-E in micro to bring up the command prompt, and type:

 ```
-set colorscheme solarized
+set colorscheme monokai
 ```

 (or whichever colorscheme you choose).

 Micro comes with a number of colorschemes by default.
+Modern terminals tend to have three different kinds of color support.
+The most common is 256 color where the terminal provides 256 standardized colors (except the first 16 may be configured by the user).
+A 256-color theme requires a terminal with 256 color support and is the most portable.

+A 16-color theme uses the 16 user-configurable colors (or 16 default colors on old terminals).
+These colorschemes are guranteed to work, but won't look great unless the 16 colors are configured to the user's liking.
+Using a 16-color theme will also preserve the terminal's theme because the terminal usually uses its 16 colors for prompts or other coloring.

+Some terminals support "true color" with 16 million colors (using standard RGB values).
+There is no one standard for this color support among terminals so this method is not guaranteed to work.
+Usually truecolor must also be enabled by the user.
+The colorschemes using true color will look exactly as intended.
+If true color is not supported, a true color colorscheme will approximate its colors to 256-color.

-Here is the list:
+Here is the list of colorschemes:

 ### 256 color

 These should work and look nice in most terminals.
 I recommend these themes the most.

-* `monokai`: this is the monokai colorscheme; you may recognize it as Sublime Text's default colorscheme.
-It requires true color to look perfect, but the 256 color approximation looks very good as well.
-It's also the default colorscheme.
+* `monokai` (also the `default` colorscheme)
 * `zenburn`
 * `gruvbox`
 * `darcula`
 * `twilight`
 * `railscast`
-* `bubblegum`: a light colorscheme
+* `bubblegum`

 ### 16 color

 These may vary widely based on the 16 colors selected for your terminal.

-* `simple`: this is the simplest colorscheme.
-It uses 16 colors which are set by your terminal
+* `simple`
-* `solarized`: You should have the solarized color palette in your terminal to use this colorscheme properly.
+* `solarized` (must have the solarized color palette in your terminal to use this colorscheme properly)
 * `cmc-16`
-* `cmc-paper`: cmc-16, but on a white background.
-(Actually light grey on most ANSI (16-color) terminals)
-* `geany`: Colorscheme based on geany's default highlighting.
+* `cmc-paper`
+* `geany`

 ### True color